Felix3qH4/Luxembourgish_Lycee_Classes/README.md

 To use it, open a terminal in the directory of the file and enter 'python exceltojson.py' followed by the arguments you want.
 Available arguments are:
 - '-f {filename}'
     - To pass the files you want to convert to json files.
-If not used, the files that will be converted are 'Classique_Classes.xlsx'
+If not used, the files that will be converted are:
+        - 'Classique_Classes.xlsx'
 - -c
     - If used, the coefficients of the subjects will not be stored in the json file
 - -l